Mathematics Placement Examination

 - On-line, over the internet, it may be taken at most twice.

-The Mathematics Placement Examination is administered in one of two formats:
+The Mathematics Placement Examination is generally administered on-line

 Questions about the Mathematics Placement Examination may be directed to Yancy Nuñez at email@example.com or (806) 742-2566.
 Technical support issues should be directed to Collin Smith at firstname.lastname@example.org or (806) 834-3444.